surcae/MegaMan-X4/RockMan_imitation/RockMan/ReadMe.txt

 AppWizard has created the following resources:

 RockMan.rc
-    This is a listing of all of the Microsoft Windows resources that the program uses.
+    This is a vectoring of all of the Microsoft Windows resources that the program uses.
 It includes the icons, bitmaps, and cursors that are stored in the RES subdirectory.
 This file can be directly edited in Microsoft Visual C++.